 Most of us know that certain foods and drinks can really stain our teeth – coffee, tea, red wine, and curry, among others.
 But did you know that some foods actually help to whiten your teeth?
 It may sound hard to believe, but it’s true!
 Here are some foods that can help make your pearly whites whiter.

-- Carrots, celery and apples: These vegetables and fruit are not only tasty and nutritious, they help to increase the saliva production inside your mouth, and saliva is our body’s way of washing away leftover food particles and keeping our teeth and gums healthy.
+- Carrots, celery, and apples: These vegetables and fruit are not only tasty and nutritious, but they also help to increase saliva production inside your mouth, and saliva is our body’s way of washing away leftover food particles and keeping our teeth and gums healthy.
 They are also all crunchy foods, and that helps to brush your teeth the natural way.

 - Strawberries: This delicious fruit contains an enzyme called malic acid, which is actually an effective teeth-whitening agent.
 Some people go so far as to mash up strawberries, rub them on their teeth, and leave them there for a few minutes before rinsing.

 - Pineapples and oranges: Tart fruits – such as pineapples and oranges, for example – increase saliva flow.
 And that helps to wash out your mouth the natural way.
 You do need to exercise caution about eating too much citrus, however, since the acid in these fruits can wear away the enamel on your teeth over time.